Title of the Article

 The horizontal - and vertical separators | allow you to draw a table according to Markdown syntax, but this is not the best method.

 Tables can also be produced by R code.
 The content of the table is in a dataframe.
-The kable() function in the knitr package prepares the table for display and passes the result to the kable_styling function in the kableExtra package for final formatting.
+The kbl() function in the kableExtra package (which enhances the original kable() function from knitr) prepares the table for display and passes the result to the kable_styling function for final formatting.

 show